mjstewart/commentarr/README.md

 - nodejs/npm for package management
 - gulp
 - gradle with a few extra plugins

-gulp made development faster through running tasks which transformed javascript ES6 and bundled the output using browserify which was automatically loaded into the browser using browser sync.

 ### Front end
 * react js